 25. Instead of eating out with friends, have a buffet in your home.
 Ask your guests to bring a dish, side dish, or dessert.
 Allow everybody to take home leftovers for their lunch the next day.

 26. Have a definite plan of action for saving money.
 Decide how much money you’re going to set aside per month, and where it's going to go (IRS savings account, etc.).
 Then treat that amount of money as a monthly bill.
 In other words, you must pay yourself, just as you must pay your phone and electric bills.

 28. Use organic products for your skin care.
-Several years ago, I gave up Oil of Olay face products for coconut, mango, and shea butter oil, and my skin has never looked or felt healthier.
+Several years ago, I gave up Oil of Olay face products for coconut oil, mango butter, and shea butter oil, and my skin has never looked or felt healthier.